 Bacteria and bits of food combine in your mouth to form white, sticky plaque.
 When left long enough, plaque becomes tartar.
-This is a cause of tooth decay, which often leads to cavities.
-Twice-a-year cleanings remove this buildup and may prevent periodontal disease.
+This can cause tooth decay, which often leads to cavities.
+Twice-a-year cleanings at Van Dyke General and Implant Dentistry removes this buildup and may prevent periodontal disease.
 Cleanings also involve polishing, a pain-free process that removes additional stains and plaque.
-The result is a brighter, whiter smile, and usually in under one hour.
+The result is a brighter, whiter smile, and usually in under an hour.

 The health of your teeth is an indicator of your overall health.
 Regular cleanings ward off periodontal disease, which may be an indicator of heart disease and other issues.

 Part of every cleaning is an inspection of your mouth to look for signs of oral cancer.
 One person dies from oral cancer every hour, but this disease can be treated if caught early.

 Cavities can transform from minor issues into big problems in no time.
 Regular cleanings prevent cavities from developing and provide the opportunity for prompt cavity treatment.